emilkjer/arff2pat/README.md

 If test size is set to 0.0 it will only convert the supplied file directly to an equivalent pat file.

-If test size is > 0.0, train, validation and test files will be generated.
+If test size is > 0.0, train, validation (if validation size > 0.0)  and test files will be generated.

 ## Edits / enhancements in this fork